This is the fourth post in our Ace the EMBA series on how to apply successfully to a top executive MBA program.

 Mixing sponsorship with career services, however, may present an ethical dilemma for the EMBA program.
 Wharton divides its EMBA students into “job search eligible” and those who are not eligible: “To be eligible to access the Job Search Resources listed above, a student must provide the required documentation to indicate that s/he is self-sponsored or has permission from her/his sponsoring company.”
 Further details explain that some forms and levels of financial sponsorship may be permissible for job-search eligibility.
 Wharton’s career services are similarly divided into those all students can access, such as career planning and resume review, and those only open to job search eligible students, such as recruiting and participation in Job Search Action groups.

-It will take some work to sift through the various EMBA programs to identify those that offer the level and type of career service options your particular needs require.
+It will take some work to sift through the various EMBA programs to identify those that offer the level and type of career service options you particularly require.
 The upside is that, while recruiting is still rare, those options are increasingly deep and broad.
 A representative example of a relatively rich offering is Columbia University’s.

 In the next post, we’ll turn to the qualifying factors adcoms look for in EMBA applicants.